John and Christopher Wright: Gunpowder Plot

-Early in 1604 Robert Catesby, a Catholic convert who had lost patience with King James I's lack of toleration of Catholics, invited his cousin Thomas Wintour to a meeting at which John was also present.
+Early in 1604 Robert Catesby, a Catholic who had lost patience with King James I's lack of toleration of Catholics, invited his cousin Thomas Wintour to a meeting at which John was also present.
 Catesby proposed to blow up "the Parliament House with gunpowder", killing the king and his government, as in "that place, have they done us all the mischief".
 Catesby had not then given up hope on foreign help, and so he sent Wintour to the continent to meet with the Constable of Castille.
 Wintour also met with Welsh spy Hugh Owen, who introduced him to Guy Fawkes, a man with whose name Catesby was familiar.
 A fifth conspirator, Thomas Percy, joined them several weeks later.
 Percy was related to the Wright family by marriage, having wed John's sister, Martha.
 The group met on 20 May 1604 at the Duck and Drake inn, in the fashionable Strand district of London.
 After the meeting they swore an oath of secrecy on a prayer book and celebrated Mass in another room with Father John Gerard, who was ignorant of their purpose.

 From these early meetings, according to biographer Mark Nicholls, John exhibited "little sign of doubt or scruple thereafter".
 He remained close to the heart of the conspiracy, moving his family to Lapworth in Warwickshire, and stabling horses there.
 By March 1605 Christopher had joined the conspiracy as well, but in October that year, as the plan was nearing its culmination, its existence was revealed to the authorities by an anonymous letter delivered to William Parker, 4th Baron Monteagle, warning him to stay away from Parliament.
 Uncertain of its meaning Monteagle delivered the letter to the English Secretary of State, Robert Cecil, 1st Earl of Salisbury.
 Monteagle's servant was closely related to Christopher's wife, Margaret, and thus the plotters soon became aware of its existence.
 Catesby, by then at White Webbs near Enfield Chase with the Wright brothers, decided that the letter did not constitute a sufficiently serious threat to the scheme, and he decided to forge ahead.
 On 4 November Percy visited his patron, Henry Percy, 9th Earl of Northumberland, to see if he could discern what rumours surrounded the letter.
 He returned to London and assured John, Thomas Wintour and Robert Keyes that they had nothing to be concerned about.
 That same evening John probably set off for the Midlands with Catesby and his servant Thomas Bates, while the others moved into their positions, ready for the planned explosion the following day.
 At about midnight the authorities made a search of the House of Lords, and in the chamber's undercroft they discovered and arrested Fawkes, who was guarding the gunpowder the conspirators had placed there.